Ohio State vs. Indiana: Odds, spread, over/under - September 2

 Ohio State vs. Indiana Odds, Spread, Over/Under

-Here's a look at the odds, spread and over/under for this matchup available on several sportsbooks.
+Here's a look at the odds, spread and over/under for this matchup posted at different sportsbooks.

 |Favorite